About Sustain Ontario

 The STEERING COMMITTEE is comprised of 4-7 members of the Advisory Council.
-The role of the Steering Committee is to provide administrative support to the Director and ensures the accountability of the alliance.
+It is responsible for planning and ensuring the financial and legal well-being and accountability of Sustain Ontario.

 Sustain Ontario is a project of TIDES CANADA INITIATIVES SOCIETY (TCI).
 The TCI support team provides support in all areas of operations including human resources, finances, grant administration and risk management.
 The TCI Board has full governing, legal, and fiduciary responsibility for Sustain Ontario.